Jefferson, OH

 Housing & Living

 People in Jefferson, OH have an average commute time of 22.3 minutes, and they drove alone to work.
-Car ownership in Jefferson, OH is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Jefferson, OH is lower than the national average, with an average of 1 car per household.

 Income by Location